 Realizing that there was a somewhat urgent need for a food resource, we quickly put together and cleaned out a shelf to house non-perishable food and other supplies that students may need.

-Tucked away on the back porch of Canterbury Episcopal Campus Ministry, SHELF'D strives to offer a stigma-free gateway to nutrition for anyone who feels they do not have enough nutritional food to eat.
+Tucked away in a side entrance of Canterbury Episcopal Campus Ministry, SHELF'D strives to offer a stigma-free gateway to nutrition for anyone who feels they do not have enough nutritional food to eat.
 If you are hungry, you are welcome.
 No exceptions, no questions asked.

 The pantry is stocked regularly with non-perishables such as pasta, tuna, cans of soup, and other canned vegetables.